 Have you ever seen a tawny frogmouth?
 I thought I knew what they looked like.
 I mean, yes, actually I DO know what they look like.
 But to answer this sign, no, I didn’t see them.
 Mark finally had to point them out to me.

-My excuse is that they sat completely unmoving, and looked like they were part of the branches they were perching on.
+The frogmouths sat completely unmoving.
+They actually looked like they were part of the branches they were perched on.
+That’s why I didn’t notice them at first.
 Yeah, that’s my story and I’m sticking to it:

 Once we finished with the crocodile/turtle district, we headed back towards the Crocoseum to the other side of the zoo.
 This is where the fuzzier creatures reside.

 We hadn’t gone more than 5 feet when Mark said we needed to turn back and go to the souvenir shop.
-“But we’re not done here!”
+“But we haven’t seen everything yet!”
 I lamented.
-I followed him to the shop and we split up – I perused the t-shirts while he struck up a conversation with the cashier.
+But I followed him to the shop anyway and we split up – I perused the t-shirts while he struck up a conversation with the cashier.
 I was ignorant to what was happening.

 A few minutes later, Mark handed me this bag:

-I still wasn’t quite sure what I was meant to do with this.
+I still wasn’t quite sure what this bag was for.
 Mark pointed out the sign on the gate, a sign that I had completely missed.
-We were actually allowed to hand feed the kangaroos running (or hopping) loose around the grounds!
+We were about to actually hand feed the kangaroos running (or hopping) loose around the grounds!
 Oh.
 My.
 Gawd.

 The ‘Roo Food just looks like veggie pellets you would feed a rabbit or other small animal.
 And considering how many people must visit the zoo during high season, these small pellets make sense.

-The rules for approaching and feeding the kangaroos are posted on the gates.
+The zoo has rules for approaching and feeding the kangaroos posted on the gates.
 However, it was immediately apparent to us that many visitors don’t take the time to read the warnings!